 While all cars in Australia legally have to be insured, there’s different levels.

 I recommend comprehensive car insurance.
 It means that you’re covered for most eventualities and you can opt for added extras, such as windshield damage.

 Sign up for roadside assistance

-Likewise, roadside assistance can be a godsend and is a top road trip tip in Australia.
+Likewise, roadside assistance can be a godsend and is a top road trip tip for Australia.